 - Out of sync with our usual self

-These attributes of stress can be experienced in varying degrees dependant on their cause.
+These attributes of stress can be experienced in varying degrees depending on their cause.
 We refer to these causes as stressors.

 It’s incredibly common that patients present at our clinic uncertain of what is causing their fertility challenges and when we look into their overall health, we often find significant symptoms of stress syndrome.
 Some of which you may not realise are an indicator of stress.
 These symptoms can present as: